Dr. Eliza Filby: Navigating Companies Among Multiple Generations

-With four generations in the workplace, Dr. Filby outlined ways companies can set up for success:
+With four generations in the workplace, Dr. Filby outlines 3 ways companies can set up for success:

 Skill Swap: Training and education of employees throughout their experience within the company.
 Education is an investment for retaining talent, while personal growth brings fulfillment.
 Different generations can also teach valuable skills to each other, and breaks down generational barriers.

 Democracy: Companies must create a level playing field where all voices feel they could be heard, but necessarily act on ideas.
 If young people aren’t heard, they will go.